kateBea/Mikoto/README.md

 5. [ImGui (Graphical User interface Library for C++)](https://github.com/ocornut/imgui)
 6. [Spdlog (Fast C++ Logging Library)](https://github.com/gabime/spdlog)

-The following tools are required on Linux:

-1. G++ (GNU C++ Compiler)
-2. CMake (Cross platform build system)

 The GLFW library is not necessary to be installed on the system since it is included as a submodule and build along with the project.

 # Goals

+I spend my spare time on improving this project, which is mainly a way for me to learn software design and mostly 3D graphics programming.
 The main goal is really just offer support for 3D and 2D graphics rendering.
-A the moment many configurations necessary for the engine are hardcoded in the translation units, the idea is to be able to load these configurations from ragular files.
+At the moment, many configurations that are necessary for the engine are hardcoded in the translation units, the idea is to be able to load these configurations from regular files.

 # Special thanks and mentions to
   - Yan Chernikov for his [YouTube videos](https://www.youtube.com/@TheCherno) and live streams